This is the best definition of risk I have ever come across:

 Risks are inherent in business and particularly in the construction sector.

 Research has identified these factors on construction projects which create uncertainty:

 - each design is unique – risks relate to design errors, process, changes to designs and failure to carry those designs out

-- there are many external influences such as weather, pandemics, global supply chains, political issues (Brexit), community objections, regulators and stakeholders
+- there are many external influences such as weather, pandemics, global supply networks, political issues (Brexit), community objections, regulators and stakeholders

 - each site is unique – there may be environmental, archaelogical or other unknowns under the soil or in buildings to be demolished

 - there are many members in the project team who need to be organised for short or long periods, interacting with each other, ensuring materials are on site when needed as well as many risks to their healthy, safety and wellbeing

 - each project takes months (or years) – so the many tasks need to be carefully managed, coordinated and integrated